Physics-informed GNN for medium-high voltage AC power flow with edge-aware attention and line search correction operator: Methodology

 To overcome the limitations of isotropic MLP aggregation, we adopt a Transformer-style \cite{NIPS2017_3f5ee243}, edge-aware multi-head self-attention aggregator.
 The physics-informed node features by \(\Phi_{\text{phys}}^{(k)}\) at iteration \(k\), \(x_i^{(k)}=\left[V_i^{(k)}, \theta_i^{(k)}, \Delta P_i^{(k)}, \Delta Q_i^{(k)}, m_i^{(k)}\right] \in \mathbb{R}^{4+d}\), we then form queries, keys, and values at step \(k\).
 For each undirected edge \((i,j)\in\mathcal{E}\), we consider both scored directions \(j \to i\) and \(i \to j\).
 For head \(h=1,\ldots,H\) with per-head dimensionality \(d_h=d_{\text{model}}/H\),

 The attention score is computed as a softmax over the neighbors

 and the multi-head aggregated context delivered to node $i$ is:

-The edge-dependent bias \(\beta_{ij}^{(h)}\) injects admittance features directly into the attention scores, yielding a strong line-physics inductive bias; by contrast, MLP or standard graph attention network \cite{GAT} aggregation incorporates admittance only implicitly via node features \(\Delta P,\Delta Q\).
+The edge-dependent bias \(\beta_{ij}^{(h)}\) injects admittance features into attention scores.
+From a known-operator learning viewpoint \cite{Maier2022KOL}, it acts as a lightweight, fully differentiable known-operator layer that makes edge coupling explicit in the forward pass, unlike MLP/GAT-style aggregation \cite{GAT}, where it is only implicit via node features.

 Leveraging this explicit encoding of line physics, the mechanism (i) yields a state-dependent, non-stationary propagation operator \(\Pi_h[i,j]=\alpha_{ij}^{(h)}(x,Y)\) that can approximate the local inverse-Jacobian action \(\Delta x \approx \mathcal{G}_\theta(x,Y)\,r\) more faithfully than uniform aggregators; (ii) by duplicating each undirected edge into two scored directions, it allows \(\alpha_{ij}\neq\alpha_{ji}\), matching the directionality in the Jacobian blocks (\(H\neq H^\top\) in general); (iii) the multi-head structure lets different heads specialize to, for example, conductive vs.\ susceptive couplings, forming a low-rank, block-structured approximation to \(J(x)^{-1}\); and (iv) stacking \(L\) attention layers per iteration yields within-iteration multi-hop context without increasing \(K\).
 Conceptually and empirically, this physics-aware attention improves power-flow learning relative to uniform aggregation.